kpn-dsh/dsh-sdk-platform-rs/dsh_sdk/README.md

 ## Migration Guide 0.4.X -> 0.5.X

-If you are migrating from `0.4.X` to `0.5.X`, please see the [migration guide](https://github.com/kpn-dsh/dsh-sdk-platform-rs/wiki/Migration-guide-(v0.4.X-%E2%80%90--v0.5.X)) for details on breaking changes and how to update your code accordingly.
+If you are migrating from `v0.4.X` to `v0.5.X`(or `v0.6.X`), please see the [migration guide](https://github.com/kpn-dsh/dsh-sdk-platform-rs/wiki/Migration-guide-(v0.4.X-%E2%80%90--v0.5.X)) for details on breaking changes and how to update your code accordingly.

+`v0.6.0` will not contain any breaking changes, except for the removal of deprecated code.
+You can use `v0.5.X` as a stepping stone to `v0.6.0` by following the deprecation warnings the compiler gives.

 ---